How to get to Athens?

 Ferries

-There are 3 ports around Athens.
-The busiest is the port of Piraeus, which serves ferries to the majority of the Greek islands, Crete, and a few ports in Peloponnese.
+There are three ports around Athens.
+The busiest is the port of Piraeus, from where ferries to the majority of the Greek islands, Crete, and a few ports in the Peloponnese and Macedonia depart.
+Note that several island-hopping itineraries depart from Piraeus, too!

-The port of Rafina, on the northeastern side of Athens, is the closest to the airport and serves ferries to Cyclades islands and southern Evia.
+The port of Rafina, on the northeastern side of Athens, is the closest to the airport.
+Ferries to some islands of the Cyclades depart from there.

-The port of Lavrion is located close to Cape Sounion and serves ferries to Kea and Lemnos all year round and to a few islands of the Cyclades in summer.
+The port of Lavrion is located close to Cape Sounion and is connected to Kea and Kythnos all year round.

 Buses

-KTEL (suburban) buses connect suburban places and towns around Greece.
+KTEL (Suburban) buses connect suburban places and towns around Greece.
 There are buses from Athens to almost all towns around the country.
 There are two main bus stations in Athens: Kifissos KTEL Station and Liossion KTEL Station.
-Most buses depart from Kifissos Station while Liossion station serves buses to central Greece and few destinations in northern Greece, like Pieria.
+Most buses depart from Kifissos Station while Liossion Station serves destinations in central Greece and a few destinations in northern Greece.

 Trains

-Most trains depart from Larissis Train Station, close to the center of Athens.
+Most trains depart from Larissa Station, close to the center of Athens.
 The train is the cheapest way to travel to Greece.
-Trains are usually slow as they make frequent stops.
+They are usually slow as they make frequent stops.
 The railway network of Greece is approximately 2,500 km long, covering a large part of the mainland and linking the country with central Europe and Turkey.
-There are slow and express trains from Athens to Thessaloniki, while the slow train continues to Alexandroupoli.
+There are regular and express trains from Athens to Thessaloniki, with the regular trains continuing to Alexandroupolis.

 DISCOVER MORE ABOUT ATHENS